-I made an exchange, but my balance is zero
+I made a swap, but my balance is zero

-If you've made an exchange yet don't see it reflected on your balance, don't worry.
+If you've made a swap yet don't see it reflected on your balance, don't worry.
 No matter what's causing the delay, you aren't going to lose your money.
-Here, we'll guide you through what you should do if your exchange got stuck.
+Here, we'll guide you through what you should do if your swap got stuck.

-- Click on Exchange on the left sidebar and switch to the Order History tab in the top panel.
+- Click on Swap on the left sidebar and switch to the Order History tab in the top panel.

 - Browse through your order history.
-Once you find the exchange you're worried about, click on it.
+Once you find the swap you're worried about, click on it.

 - Here, you can find out what your order's status is.

-What you should do: just try to make a new exchange from scratch.
+What you should do: just try to make a new swap from scratch.

 - Confirming.
 The transaction you sent is still collecting enough confirmations on the blockchain.
 This can take anywhere between a bunch of minutes and quite a few hours, depending on the network's current congestion.

 What you should do: wait a bit more.
 For more details on how long the process will take, copy the transaction hash under Sent hash and check it on the block explorer using our guide here.
 Most block explorers will provide you with an estimated wait time for your transaction to get confirmed.

 - Swapping.
 This means that the swap is already processing your deposit.
 Sometimes the swap rate can skyrocket or plummet down while your deposit is being confirmed.
 In this case, our partners will put your trade on hold, just so that you don't lose any money because of the rate drop.